Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   glue records are returned, a careful recursive server will do tertiary requests to verify the IP addresses of those records.

-   It can be noted also that, in the case of a typical web browser, more DNS requests than strictly necessary are sent, for instance, to prefetch resources that the user may query later or when autocompleting the URL in the address bar.
-Both are a big privacy concern since they may leak information even about non-explicit actions.
+   It can also be noted that, in the case of a typical web browser, more DNS requests than strictly necessary are sent, for instance, to prefetch resources that the user may query later or when autocompleting the URL in the address bar.
+Both are a significant privacy concern since they may leak information even about non-explicit actions.
 For instance, just reading a local HTML page, even without selecting the hyperlinks, may trigger DNS requests.

-   For privacy-related terms, we will use the terminology from [@!RFC6973].
+   For privacy-related terms, the terminology is from [@!RFC6973].

 #   Scope

    This document focuses mostly on the study of privacy risks for the end user (the one performing DNS requests).
-We consider the risks of pervasive surveillance [@!RFC7258] as well as risks coming from a more focused surveillance.
+The risks of pervasive surveillance [@!RFC7258] are considered as well as risks coming from a more focused surveillance.

    This document does not attempt a comparison of specific privacy protections